Prepaid funeral plans

 A prepaid funeral plan WON'T cover the costs of a burial plot, headstone and more – which can amount to £1,000s extra for your loved ones

-Many providers will let you choose between a cremation or burial funeral plan.
-But watch out for any additional burial or cremation costs that may not be included.
-For example, the biggest cost unlikely to be covered by a prepaid funeral plan is a burial plot and headstone, which can easily set back your loved ones £1,000s extra (sometimes nearer to £10,000) when you pass away.
+But watch out for any costs that may not be included.
+For example, the biggest cost unlikely to be covered by a prepaid burial funeral plan is a burial plot and headstone, which can easily set back your loved ones £1,000s extra (sometimes even £10,000+) when you pass away.

-- Transport of the body to the funeral directors' location
+- Transport of the body to the funeral director's location

 - Care of the body